paul-ollis/vim-vpe/docs/api/api.vpe.rst

     Used by plugin's to abort installation.

-    This is intended to play a similar role as the :vim:`:finish` command as used in plug-ins that may not be able to complete initialisation.
+    This is intended to play a similar role to the :vim:`:finish` command, as used in plug-ins that may not be able to complete initialisation.

     **Parameters**